hansungj/NLPLab/README.md

 - Sungjun Han
 - Anastasiia Sirotina

+This is the code release for the paper:

 # Repository Structure
 - **scripts** : all runnable python scripts (i.e. train, test, build vocabulary ...) are in this folder
     - scripts/**run_scripts** : all .sh scripts for running gpt2/bert training